gwenshap/kafka-streams-stockstats/README.md

    or

-   `bin/kafka-console-consumer.sh --topic stockstats-output --from-beginning --bootstrap-server localhost:9092  --property print.key=true`
+   `bin/kafka-console-consumer.sh --topic stockstats-output --from-beginning --bootstrap-server localhost:9092`

 ## If you want to reset state and re-run the application (maybe with some changes?) on existing input topic, you can: